joshbegley/nyt-latest/previous.md

-**Police Urge People to Avoid Sydney’s Bondi Beach After Incident**\
+**At Least 10 People Injured in Shooting at Bondi Beach in Sydney**\
 `Anyone in the area should take shelter, the police said.
-They declined to elaborate and details of the incident were not immediately clear.`\
+They declined to elaborate, and details of the shooting were not immediately clear.`\
 https://nytimes.com/2025/12/14/world/asia/bondi-sydney-australia-police-shooting.html

 **His Job Is to Make the Subway Accessible.
 His Own Life Fuels His Work.**\